shaedrich/website/content/2023-01-04-setting-up-gjs.md

       end,
     })
     ```
+    neovim has support for `typescript.glimmer` and `javascript.glimmer` built in. [`vim-polyglot`] breaks neovim's built-in syntax resolving, so uninstall that if you have it (neovim ships with treesitter which has very extensive language support).

 4. For prettier/formatting, you'll need [`prettier-plugin-ember-template-tag`](https://github.com/gitKrystan/prettier-plugin-ember-template-tag/)
   And for the best experience / workflow, run eslint and prettier separately (without the popular eslint-plugin-prettier)